 Also, make sure the ground itself is clear of debris like sticks rocks and seeds.
 Not only will these make for an uncomfortable night’s sleep, they can put holes in the floor of your tent.

 Having water nearby is great for washing (yourself/dishes) and for all the fun activities you plan on doing while you’re camping.
 But you want to make sure it’s far enough away that it isn’t a danger to your campsite.

 As a general rule, you should make sure your campsite is at least 60m away from nearby rivers, lakes or oceans.
 This ensures there is no chance that anything you bring in to the site accidentally ends up floating away with the tide.

 If you're camping near a river, it is vital that you set up your site at a level higher than the river itself – if it rains heavily or there’s a flash flood, you could be in big trouble.

-3. Solid Ground
+3. High, Solid Ground

 Ideally, you want your campsite to be as sheltered as possible from all the elements.
-It’s important to have a good natural source of shade, and for it to be out of the prevailing wind.
+It’s important to have a good natural source of shade (especially in the mornings) and to be out of the prevailing wind.

-Despite what we’ve just said about shade, trees are to be avoided for a number of reasons.
-Firstly, make sure there are not any damaged or falling trees near your site.
-You don’t want a new window in the side of your tent.
-Also make sure the ground itself is clear of fallen debris.
-If there are a lot of rotten branches in the area, there’s a good chance there will be more sometime in the near future.
+Scan the area to make sure there aren’t any trees with dead or damaged branches near your site – you don’t want a new window in the side of your tent.
+If there are a lot of rotten branches on the ground, there’s a good chance there will be more coming from above in the near future.

 The size of your tent will naturally dictate the size of your campsite.
 However, it’s also important to think about the space around the tent and how you intend to use it.